 There wasn’t much in the way of Health & Safety legislation to be considered by the two Italian engineers who came up with the Isetta.
 A key part of their thinking for the very first of the ‘bubble cars’ was that the two occupants could park up against the kerb, push open the front of the car, which disconnected and unfolded the steering column, and step out on to the pavement.
 If you had a head-on crash and the door was jammed, you were supposed to make your escape through the canvas sunroof.
 Happy days.
 The minute three-wheeler with a moped engine powering its single rear wheel caused an absolute sensation in 1953, and building it under licence helped to make BMW the company it is today.

-Twisted logic with a streak of design inspiration led American Motors Corporation to launch the Pacer in 1975 – great news for Bill and Ted in the distant future; not so good for cash-strapped US drivers in the teeth of a savage fuel crisis and desperate to make every gallon of gas go the extra mile.
+Twisted logic with a streak of design inspiration led American Motors Corporation to launch the Pacer in 1975 – great news for Wayne and Garth; not so good for cash-strapped US drivers in the teeth of a savage fuel crisis and desperate to make every gallon of gas go the extra mile.
 AMC, like the rest of Detroit, was being pummelled by cheap Japanese imports with their four-cylinder engines and light weight offering a quantum leap in petrol consumption.
 But it was anxious not to lose its traditional customers who liked spacious accommodation and waterbed ride comfort, so the Pacer was in essence a cut-down version of its full-size models given a chubby three-door hatchback body, inside which big comfy armchairs cosseted the portly suburbanite.
 With a hatchback and vast, goldfish bowl windows, it cut the weirdest of dashes on the street, and even featured doors of different lengths on each side, the one on the driver’s side longer so kids could hop out while mom stayed seated.
 It was almost tragic the way Toyota Corollas and Honda Civics danced around the Pacer for its troubled, five-year existence.

 You might recall the Fiat Strada from its 1979 TV ad campaign showing a battalion of robots making the car to an operatic backdrop.
 But that wasn’t all that was new and interesting in the three- and five-door hatchbacks from Turin.
 In trying to avoid the me-too thinking that was producing such clones as the Talbot Horizon and Vauxhall Astra, Fiat and Bertone conspired to add a generally off-set theme throughout the Strada (called Ritmo in mainland Europe).
 The bonnet badge and air vent were all positioned to the left, the wheels were styled to counteract any roundness, the piggy headlights were sunk into the big grey plastic bumpers, and the fuel filler and door handles were all matching circles.
 Harmony was the enemy here, but the Strada was more likely to decay or malfunction long before you’d decided that it was actually downright ugly.